 Additionally, as mentioned earlier, there is an increased chance of encountering a drunk driver on the road.
 Take note of bizarre driving patterns that could indicate a driver is intoxicated.
 If you do believe you are sharing the road, pull over where it is safe.
 Do not try to escape the danger or be a hero and try and pull him over, let him leave.
 Then if possible, record information.
 Try to remember every detail you can including the car’s make, model, color and location.
 Call 911 and report the driver.

-We hope everyone can make practical use of these tips so we can all have a safe and fun Halloween.
-Here at Palermo Law, we protect people who have been injured because of someone else’s poor decisions, such as an injury from a drunk driver.
-We are located all over Long Island, New York to try to make the best of an unfortunate situation for our clients.
+Content collaboration by Palermo Law: Protecting people who have been injured because of someone else’s poor decisions, such as an injury from a drunk driver.
+Located all over Long Island, New York to try to make the best of an unfortunate situation for their clients.